fermitools/htvault-config/README.md

-If you want also want to support kerberos, the `credclaim` used for all issuers in a Vault instance sharing that kerberos for credential renewal must map to the user's kerberos ID.
+If you want also want to support kerberos, the `credclaim` used for all issuers in a Vault instance sharing that kerberos for credential renewal must map to the users' kerberos IDs.
 For that reason, the source of information for both the OIDC issuer and for the Kerberos Domain Controller (KDC) must ultimately be from the same database.
 See the discussion on `policydomain` below in the kerberos section to see